What is Interlibrary Loan and what do I need to know before requesting an item?

 - To see if the obituary is in The Daily Herald, check the Utah County Obituary Index.

-- Patrons wishing to do their own research can try searching Newspaper Archive, which has scanned copies of the Daily Herald as searchable PDFs from 1922-2009.
+- Patrons wishing to do their own research can try searching Utah Digital Newspapers, which has scanned copies of the Daily Herald as searchable PDFs from 1922-2009.
 Historic and current newspapers published in Provo and throughout the state of Utah are also available.